ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 A Report Consumer is an operator that receives reports from another operator implementing the reporting mechanisms described in the documents [@!I-D.ietf-dmarc-aggregate-reporting] and [@!I-D.ietf-dmarc-failure-reporting].
-Such an operator might be receiving reports about messages related to a domain for which it is the [Domain Owner](#domain-owner) or [PSO](#public-suffix-operator) or reports about messages related to another operator's domain.
-This term applies collectively to the system components that receive and process these reports and the organizations that operate them.
+This term applies collectively to the system components that receive and process these reports and the organizations that operate those components.

+Report Consumers can receive reports concerning domains for which the Report Consumer is also the [Domain Owner](#domain-owner) or [PSO](#public-suffix-operator), or concerning domains that belong to another operator entirely.
+The DMARC mechanism permits a Domain Owner to act as a Report Consumer for its domain(s) and/or to designate third parties to so act.
+See (#external-report-addresses) for further discussion of such designation.

 #  Overview and Key Concepts {#overview-and-key-concepts}